 Garden buildings security is a recurring issue as the number of garden buildings, summer houses, workshops and log cabins being broken into has been rising over the last few years.
-Whether this has anything to do with the economic climate or not can be argued but is must be seen as a possible cause.
-I personally feel that most decent people don't resort to these sort of tactics and that the culprits would most likely still try to break into these sheds whatever the state of the world.
+Whether this has anything to do with the economic climate or not can be argued but it must be seen as a possible cause.
+I personally feel that most decent people don’t resort to these sort of tactics and that the culprits would most likely still try to break into these sheds whatever the state of the world.

 What is important is that you don’t offer these thieves any temptation and to incorporate security measures on your shed to make them go looking for easier targets.
 Why this might seems selfish if you don’t YOU will be the one losing your valuables items out of your shed.
 And now is the time to be doing this before the holiday season is upon us and your time will be spent getting ready for that relaxing break.